xingyu-fu/xingyu-fu.github.io/index.md

 ### Research
 - Fu, Xingyu, Ying-Ju Chen, Guillermo Gallego and [Pin Gao](https://pin-gao-cuhk.github.io/), “[Policy Implementation in the Presence of Platform-Retailer Conflict](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3831733)“, Under Review at Management Science.

+_Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me._